remotion-dev/remotion/packages/docs/docs/cloudrun.md

 - A Cloud Run service and a Cloud Storage bucket are created in GCP.
 - A Remotion project gets deployed to a Cloud Storage bucket as a website.
 - The Cloud Run service gets invoked and opens the Remotion project.
-- The Cloud Run service renders the video or still, and the final video gets uploaded to Cloud Storage and is available for download.
+- The Cloud Run service renders the video or still, and the final file gets uploaded to Cloud Storage and is available for download.

 ## Architecture